I am the victim of a crime, what can I do?

 I have been fined by the police, how do I pay this fine?

-If you are fined by the police, you should come to the Public Prosecutor’s office, located at number 2 Havenstraat in Oranjestad on Mondays through Fridays, during the hours of 8am to 11.30am and 1pm to 3.30pm to pay your fine.
+If you are fined by the police, you should come to the Public Prosecutor’s office, located at Rumbastraat 29 on Mondays through Thursdays, during the hours of 8am to 11.30am and 1pm to 3.30pm to pay your fine.
 Failure to do so will result in a case before the court of first instance, which can result in an even higher fine, which in turn can be converted into a prison sentence if it remains unpaid past the final deadline.

 I applied for a job and now I need a certificate of good conduct, what is that and how do I apply for one?